mast76/workflow-runner/README.md

 - Ignores jobs targeting other platforms than Windows
 - Ignores deliberately stuff like 'on push' and 'on schedule' as it is not a part of the intended scope

+## Warning :warning:
+When using action/checkout this action will delete the workspace before checking out.
+That includes the .git-folder and commited but unpushed changes within it.

 ## Status

 ### Implements